-4 PRIMARY AND MIDDLE SCHOOL ASSESSMENT
+3 PRIMARY AND MIDDLE SCHOOL ASSESSMENT

-In the Primary and Middle School years, no grades are given and evaluation is skills-based.
+In the Primary and Middle School years, no number grades are given and evaluation is skills-based, according to local French Ministry of Education mandated requirements.
 The Primary years mostly focus on reading, writing, comprehension and oral expression in both languages, maths fundamentals and, broadly speaking, achievement standards in maths and scientific literacy as well as early Chinese (Mandarin) language acquisition.

-Teaching and learning differences in cultural and pedagogical perspectives on assessment are reflected in our dual language teaching.
+Teaching and learning differences in cultural and pedagogical perspectives on assessment are reflected in our dual language teaching as outlined in our Language Policy.
 The French and Anglo-Saxon points of view enrich the learning experience of students through their contrast and complementarity.
 The positive tension between these approaches presents cognitive challenges as well as social and emotional learning opportunities.